How to Set Up a Limited Company for Property Investors

 These considerations are just some of the main considerations for landlords when thinking about setting up a property company.
 However, the impact of each may differ considerably according to each landlord’s personal situation.
 It is essential to take individual professional advice.

-Using the correct company structure will enable you to maximise the advantages of owning property through a company and minimise some of the disadvantages.
+Using the correct limited company structure will enable you to maximise the advantages of owning property through a company and minimise some of the disadvantages.

 It is possible to own property through an ordinary trading limited company.
 This might be a company you already own, or one you set up, which is also involved in other business activities.
 There can be disadvantages of owning property in this type of company, however.
-Owning property through a trading company means it is difficult to separate the property business from the company’s other trading activities.
-It may be difficult to obtain mortgages if a property is owned through a trading company.

-If you have a number of SPVs a holding company may be utilised to own and control them all.
+If you have a number of SPVs, a holding company may be utilised to own and control them all.

 How to Set Up a Property Company